Prescriptions are now sent directly to your chosen pharmacy.

 - Calling in at the surgery and leaving your request either in the red box in the foyer or, if the surgery is closed, in the post box.

-- Online via the link at the top of this page.
-Please contact reception to register for Patient Access where you will be able to order your repeat medication.
+- Online Please register on the NHS app or contact reception to register for information on alternative providers where you will be able to order your repeat medication.

 We do not accept telephone requests for prescriptions.